 E-TECH is the brand new hybrid engine technology from Renault, combining the company’s leadership in electric vehicles and strong expertise in Formula One®.

 With its innovative options, E-TECH hybrid technology puts Renault firmly in the driving seat during the ongoing transition to the vehicle of the future.
-Namely E-TECH Plug-in, the rechargeable variant comes with a high capacity battery that can be topped up with an outside charging source – either at home or on the road – to extend your range under electric power.
-Run without any emission and fuel consumption when commuting to work or getting into the city after a long distance trip.
-With (...)
+Namely E-TECH Plug-in Hybrid, the rechargeable variant comes with a high capacity battery that can be topped up with an outside charging source – either at home or on the road – to extend your range under electric power.
+Run without any emission and fuel consumption when commuting to work or getting into the city after a long distance trip. (...)

 Drawing on knowledge gained from the Renault DP World F1® Team, E-TECH’s Energy Smart Management system finds the best power/driving combination for you.
 Energy regeneration effectively recovers losses during braking and deceleration.
 While the petrol engine is working at its maximum efficiency, the extra-energy generated is used to reload its fast recovering battery.